PayrightMY/Payright-For-GravityForms/README.md

 * Login to WordPress Dashboard
 * Navigate to Plugins >> Add New
-* Search "Payright For GravityForms"
+* Search "Payright For Gravity Forms"
 * Click Install >> Activate

 ## Manual Installation